-Schools for Kids with ADHD
+School for Kids with Learning Differences and ADHD

 Every student at Forman School gains admission to 4-year colleges.
 Also true: They all have learning differences.
 How do we do it?
 In the words of Head of School Adam K. Man, “Forman holds the bar high for students with learning differences, and we give them all the support they need to climb over it.”
-Forman believes that schools for children with learning disabilities must raise their standards to help every student succeed.
+Forman believes that schools for children with learning differences must raise their standards to help every student succeed.

 Forman School’s Academic Values